 The course is mainly intended to strengthen the students' mathematical thinking, and their ability to apply such thinking in applications, and in their continued studies.
-The focus in not on mathematical knowledge in the traditional sense, but on the often implied abilities needed to effectively be able to apply the mathematics you already know, and efficiently be able to learn new mathematics.
+The focus is not on mathematical knowledge in the traditional sense, but on the often implied abilities needed to effectively be able to apply the mathematics you already know, and efficiently be able to learn new mathematics.
 The most important parts are mathematical reasoning, problem solving and modelling.
 Important aspects such as using the computer as a part of your mathematical thinking, and to be able to communicate with and about mathematics are also integrated in the course.
-The course will also pointwise relate to mathematics at the university level.
+The course therefore includes occasional running and understanding of simple given computer programs.